 The first records of Carnival festivities in Rio de Janeiro date back to 1723.
-Immigrants from the Portuguese islands of Açores, Madeira and Cabo Verde introduced here the Entrudo.
+Immigrants from the Portuguese islands of Azores, Madeira, and Cabo Verde introduced the Entrudo in Brazil.
 The idea was basically getting everybody soaked wet.
-People would go out in the streets with buckets of water and limes, and anyone could be a potential victim.
+People would go out in the streets with buckets of water, flour, and limes, and anyone could be a potential victim.

 Carnaval in the XIX Century